Preliminary Day by Day Itinerary

 The Konso are famous for their old and unique terracing and unusual engraved wooden statues of Konso grave markers.
-Between Konso and Turmi, you will also have brief stops to visit the different cultural people and their villages like: Tsemay near Weito River, the Bena at Keyafer and the Ari at Kako Village.
-(B-L-D)
+Between Konso and Turmi, you will have stops at the Tsemay near Weito River, the Bena at Keyafer and the Ari at Kako Village.

 October 2 Turmi-Omorate

 In the cool morning, we will drive to Omorate to visit the Desanech (Geleb) tribal village after crossing the Omo River by boat.
 The Desanech are nomadic pastoralists found across the western bank of the Omo River south of Lake Turkana very close to the Kenyan boarder.

 In the afternoon, drive to Dimeka to visit the colorful multi ethnic and multi-cultural weekly tribal market.
 On Tuesdays and Saturdays, fair number of the Hamer and the Bena tribes walk to the market from miles around.
 Here we will have the chance to see the tribes of the surrounding area in their traditional marketing activities and displaying their local handicrafts.
 We will also have an opportunity to bargain for varieties of handicrafts.
 (B-L-D)